DanHodgson12/Sumerata-Designs/README.md

 Sumersata Designs is a craft-design business situated in the South West of England, offering unique crafted products and courses teaching people how to craft like them.
 The business owners are relatives of the developer: Pauline (Mother) & Janet (Auntie).

-The primary goal of this website is to provide an informative and easy-to-use platform for the user to explore products and coursesm offered by Sumersata Designs, as well as offer the ability for the user to contact the business for craft-design requests.
+The primary goal of this website is to provide an informative and easy-to-use platform for the user to explore products and courses offered by Sumersata Designs, as well as offer the ability for the user to contact the business for craft-design requests.

 Visit the deployed site [here](https://danhodgson12.github.io/Sumerata-Designs/).